 The cutout in the middle means the user finds two drivers.
 The reason the Sonos SUB is so thin is that these drivers are not exactly rounded, but are stretched vertically.

 Both drivers are smaller than most subs.
 They fire directly at each other as part of some sort of sub-boss Mexican stand-off.
 Sonos claims this action withdraws the force produced by the speaker devices.
 Above and below the drivers are ports that help to siphon-off the expanse of air pushed out by the speaker devices.

 The thing only vibrates lightly in use, even when cranked up.
-If user hear the Sonos SUB put on a table – and even though overcrowding the cutout right against a wall will affect bass response, it shouldn’t make it boom through the roof.
-User can stand up or lie down the SUB, sound effects would be the same.
+If users hear the Sonos SUB put on a table – and even though overcrowding the cutout right against a wall will affect the bass response, it shouldn’t make it boom through the roof.
+Users can stand up or lie down the SUB, sound effects would be the same.